-We have less than a decade to achieve the United Nations’ Sustainable Development Goals (SDGs).
-SDG 6 – Clean water and Sanitation is seen as essential throughout the world.
-To reach it, anthropologist Marietta Shimizu-Larenas stresses that we need to empower the voices of women within the water management sector.
+We have less than a decade to reach the Sustainable Development Goals.
+One of them, Clean water and sanitation, is seen as essential for basic human rights to be fulfilled.
+Anthropologist Marietta Shimizu-Larenas stresses that we need to empower the voices of women within the water management sector to achieve it.

 The year is 2012 and I am living in the Andes.
 I work for a Finnish public-private partnership program aiming to develop higher standards of living for local people, especially women.
 The program has a strong focus on implementing renewable energy technologies in countries across the world, and today we are on our way to visit one of those projects.